 1 Community Development and Diversity in Sendai 1 2 What is Diversity-driven Community Development?
-3 (1) Changes in diversity over time (2) How differences are accepted in organizations and society (3) Impact of diversity (4) Sendai: A City with Diverse History (5) Sendai-inspired approach to diversity-driven community development 3 Scope of Guidelines 6 Cuidelines for Evenining and Incolony on the Managemen 7 4 Guidelines for Examining and Implementing Measures 7 Basic philosophy Respect for Sendai's history, culture, and city character • Engagement of diverse actors Deployment in communities Focus of action Focus 1: Designing inclusive systems and services that accommodate differences 8 Focus 2: Safeguarding essential differences 9 Focus 3: Transforming diverse values and perspectives stemming from differences into the city's strength 11 Focus 4: Taking a close and critical look to make sure no one is left behind as we build an inclusive city 13 Common focus: Using a range of technologies, including digital solutions 15 5 Focus on Promotion 17 (1) Raising awareness on practical applications (2) Promotional system Gl ossary 18 Includes explanations of key terms in the text.
+3 (1) Changes in diversity over time (2) How differences are accepted in organizations and society (3) Impact of diversity (4) Sendai: A City with Diverse History (5) Sendai-inspired approach to diversity-driven community development 3 Scope of Guidelines 6 4 Guidelines for Examining and Implementing Measures 7 Basic philosophy Respect for Sendai's history, culture, and city character Engagement of diverse actors Deployment in communities Focus of action Focus 1: Designing inclusive systems and services that accommodate differences Focus 2: Safeguarding essential differences 9 Focus 3: Transforming diverse values and perspectives stemming from differences into the city's strength 11 Focus 4: Taking a close and critical look to make sure no one is left behind as we build an inclusive city 13 Common focus: Using a range of technologies, including digital solutions 15 5 Focus on Promotion 17 (1) Raising awareness on practical applications (2) Promotional system Gle ossary 18 Includes explanations of terms marked with an asterisk () in the text.